-After 25+ years of being a general medicine equine practice Burlington Equine has evolved to one that focuses on equine sports medicine cases.
-As we enter 2014, this will be the sixth year that we have grown into a busy Sports Medicine practice managed by Dr. Randy Frantz.
+After 27+ years of being a general medicine equine practice Burlington Equine has evolved to one that focuses on equine sports medicine cases.
+As we enter 2015, this will be the seventh year that we have grown into a busy Sports Medicine practice managed by Dr. Randy Frantz.
 The practice utilizes diagnostic procedures with some of the most advanced equipment available to ambulatory practices today: Digital X-ray, Digital Ultrasound, Video Endoscopy, Shockwave Therapy, Laser Treatments and Thermography.
 The use of alternative medicine procedures: Acupuncture, Chiropractic and Mesotherapy are essential additions for diagnostics and therapeutic options.
 In addition newer techniques involving regenerative therapy: Stem Cells, PRP and IRAP are being incorporated into treatments.
 By focusing on lameness and performance limiting issues the practice is able to provide more in-depth work ups for these problems.
 These have long been an interest of Dr. Frantz and devoting the time and energy toward diagnosing and resolving them is one of the main goals of the practice.

 At this point Dr. Randy Frantz, a 1988 graduate of North Carolina State University College of Veterinary Medicine, is the only Veterinarian working at Burlington Equine.
 He completed certification in Acupuncture in 1993 and completed the Chiropractic program several years later.
 The use of alternative medicine has complemented the traditional veterinary procedures for years and has been a staple at Burlington Equine for the past 21 years.
 Presently Dr. Frantz has been pursuing certification under the International Society of Equine Locomotor Pathology (ISELP).